Collection of personal information

 You can access and use the Website and Services without telling us who you are or revealing any information by which someone could identify you as a specific, identifiable individual.
 If, however, you wish to use some of the features offered on the Website, you may be asked to provide certain Personal Information (for example, your name and e-mail address).

 We receive and store any information you knowingly provide to us when you fill any forms on the Website.
-When required, this information may include the following:
+When required, this information may include contact information (such as email address, phone number, etc).

 You can choose not to provide us with your Personal Information, but then you may not be able to take advantage of some of the features on the Website.
 Users who are uncertain about what information is mandatory are welcome to contact us.